-It is a common trend these days that whatever food western countries declare as “SuperFood”, it will become star food in the Indian Markets.
+It is a common trend these days that whatever food western countries declare as “SuperFood”, will become star food in the Indian Markets.
 One such Superfood is “Flaxseed” or “Alsi” for its numerous health benefits.
 Flaxseeds are popularly known as ALSI in India.
-It is being used by Indians in Various ways from centuries.
+It is being used by Indians in Various ways for centuries.
 People are talking about Alsi everywhere.
 Many doctors and Dieticians are recommending Alsi for Weight-loss, and treating Cancer, Diabetes, Heart problems, etc. With growing Inflammation related problems amongst the population like Diabetes, Auto-Immune Diseases, Atherosclerosis, PCOS, etc, it becomes necessary to include Anti- Inflammatory food in our regular diet.
 Alsi is one such super seed that has the magical powers to cure many ailments.

 Alsi/ Flaxseeds are the seeds of a blue flowering plant Flax (Linum usitatissimum), from the family of Lineacea.
-The plant is cultivated for its Fibre, from which linen yarn is made and for its nutritious seeds called Alsi or Flaxseeds.
+The plant is cultivated for its Fibre, from which linen yarn is made, and for its nutritious seeds called Alsi or Flaxseeds.
 Alsi is widely cultivated in various states of India including Telangana, Andhra Pradesh, Karnataka, West Bengal, Maharashtra, Rajasthan, Uttar Pradesh, Bihar, and Himachal Pradesh.
 The Indian Institute Of Oilseeds Research (IIOR), Hyderabad conducts various research on Flax Seeds.

 Flax Plant or Alsi is adaptable to a variety of soils and climates but grows best in Loamy soil and temperate climate.
 Other than India, Kazakhstan, Canada, Russia, and China are the largest producers of Alsi/ Flax Seeds.